Pubs on bus route 173

 Harlequin – Nursery Street

 Fairly big L-shape pub, recently reopened following refurbishment under the same management as the Rutland Arms and Crow Inn.
 The bar features 7 varied cask ales plus cider along with an interesting range of craft beers on keg.
 An ethos of only stocking independent producers where possible applies to all the beers, wines and spirits!
-The lower area at the back of the pub features a dartboard and there is a small outdoor drinking area at the rear.
-Food is expected to be introduced September 2024.
+Tutored tasting events are held now and again.
+The lower area at the back of the pub features a dartboard and also hosts live music some weekends.
+There is a small outdoor drinking area at the rear.
+A simple menu of good quality home cooked food is served at meal times, look out for the specials board on the bar.

 Kelham Island Tavern – Russell Street